 York University’s Research Chair in Interdisciplinary Conservation Science

-Assistant Professor, Faculty of Environmental & Urban Change
+Associate Professor, Faculty of Environmental & Urban Change

 Dr. Colla’s research focuses on understanding the ecology and status of wild pollinators, primarily bumblebees.
 The research team investigates questions which fill knowledge gaps directly related to the conservation management of at-risk species, and have recently begun to investigate the human dimension of pollinator conservation, including stakeholder perspectives, citizen science, and incorporating biocultural knowledge systems.
 Dr. Colla is the North American Coordinator for the IUCN Red List Species Specialist Group which aims to understand that status of bumblebees globally, co-author of “The Bumblebees of North America: An Identification Guide” (Princeton University Press, 2014), and works closely with government agencies and environmental NGOs to implement evidence-based decision-making and management.